Research Roundup: stem cell research

-Want to see our antibodies in action?
-Keep reading our latest Research Roundup!
+Our antibodies are used in research studies worldwide Keep reading our latest Research Roundup!
 The following three studies have successfully utilized Atlas Antibodies products in stem cell research.

-1) SVCT2 promotes neural stem/progenitor cells migration through activating CDC42 after ischemic stroke (Yang et al. 2019)
+1) SVCT2 promotes neural stem/progenitor cells migration by activating CDC42 after ischemic stroke

 This study indicates that the sodium-vitamin C cotransporter 2 (SLC23A2 or SVCT2), is mainly expressed in the brain and located in NSPC of the inner and outer subventricular zone, promotes the migration of NPSCs through CDC42 activation to facilitate F-actin assembling, which importantly enlarges the therapeutic scope of ascorbic acid and the role of SVCT2 in NSPCs migration after brain injury.